Home » Electrical Engineering » 9 Different Types of Batteries and Their Applications [PDF]

 Whether you are an engineer or not, you must have seen at least two different types of batteries that is small batteries and larger batteries.
 Smaller batteries are used in devices such as watches, alarms, or smoke detectors, while applications such as cars, trucks, or motorcycles, use relatively large rechargeable batteries.

 Batteries have become a significant source of energy over the past decade.
 Moreover, batteries are available in different types and sizes as per their applications.
-So we will discuss different types of batteries and their uses, so let’s get started.
+We will discuss different types of batteries and their uses, so let’s get started.

 Read Also: Different Types of Fasteners and Their Uses & Examples